The Shareholder Rights and Activism Review: Japan

 ii Nomination of directors

-Reno, Inc (Reno) (which is considered to have some connection with the former well-known Japanese activist fund Murakami Fund and owned approximately 35 per cent of the shares in Kuroda Electric Co, Ltd (Kuroda Electric) with Reno's joint holders) submitted a shareholder proposal to elect an outside director designated by Reno for the annual shareholders' meeting of Kuroda Electric in June 2017, which was approved at the shareholders' meeting.
-In April 2020, a Hong Kong-based activist fund, Oasis Management Company Ltd (Oasis), which owned approximately 9 per cent of Suncorporation, submitted shareholder proposals to the company to dismiss the company's executive directors and elect directors designated by Oasis.
-The shareholder proposals were approved at an extraordinary shareholders meeting with approximately 70 per cent of shareholders providing affirmative votes.
-These examples suggest that shareholders in Japan are becoming comfortable with, and supportive of, shareholder activism.
+There are several cases in which activist shareholders obtained board seats through contests.
+For example, in April 2020, a Hong Kong-based activist fund, Oasis Management Company Ltd (Oasis), which owned approximately 9 per cent of Suncorporation, submitted shareholder proposals to the company to dismiss the company's executive directors and elect directors designated by Oasis.
+The shareholder proposals were approved at an extraordinary shareholders' meeting with approximately 70 per cent of shareholders providing affirmative votes.

 Effissimo has acquired shares in a number of listed companies that have a parent company.
 Effissimo, which owned approximately 30 per cent of the shares in car manufacturer Nissan Shatai Co, Ltd (Nissan Shatai), brought a derivative action to recover damages caused by directors of the car manufacturer and sought an injunction in court against certain acts of the directors on the grounds that the directors were violating their duties of care and loyalty.
 The fund Effissiomo claimed that the directors were violating their duties because Nissan Shatai deposited a large amount of cash bearing a low interest rate in a subsidiary of Nissan Motor Co, Ltd (Nissan), which is a parent company of Nissan Shatai, the directors were causing the company to participate in the cash management system of the Nissan group without reasonable reasons, and the directors did not manage the cash of Nissan Shatai efficiently.
 Yokohama District Court dismissed the case in favour of the directors in February 2012.18 According to news reports, Oasis filed a provisional injunction against the directors of Toshiba Plant Systems & Services Corporation (Toshiba Plant Systems) with the Yokohama District Court in March 2017 to prevent it from depositing funds with the parent company, Toshiba.
 As a result, Toshiba Plant Systems withdrew the deposit amount, which was, as at 31 March 2016, approximately US$760 million, from Toshiba.
 These cases indicate that activist shareholders are willing to engage in court and litigation procedures to accomplish their goals.